 When you know someone is so bad for you now, so bad for your self-esteem and your trust, your happiness and your future, yet you just can not get over that toxic negative person and you keep going back to them, giving them a chance after chance, for them to hurt you all over again.

-One minute they can be so loving, so kind, they next they stab you in the back, then they up and leave, then they reappear wanting you back, mental abuse has so many effects, while you are in it, you don’t even see it happening.
-Worst of all they’ve made you believe it’s all your fault.
+One minute they can be so loving, so kind, they next they stab you in the back, then they up and leave, then they reappear wanting you back, Psychological abuse has so many effects, while you are in it, you don’t even see it happening.
+Worst of all, narcissists will Manipulate you into believing everything is your fault. ￼

 Some methods to try and turn it around and let the past hurt and pains go.